-The police can arrest an individual without a warrant who has committed an indictable offence, or who on reasonable and probable grounds they believe has committed or is about to commit an indictable offence, or who is found committing any criminal offence, or where there are reasonable and probable grounds to believe that there is an outstanding warrant for the arrest of that person.
+The police can arrest an individual without a warrant if:

+- 1. The individual has committed an indictable offence; - 2.
+The police believe, on reasonable and probable grounds, that the individual has committed or is about to commit an indictable offence; - 3.
+The individual has been found committing any criminal offence; or - 4.
+There are reasonable and probable grounds to believe that there is an outstanding warrant for the arrest of that person.